→ Chronology of Updates:

 The results of the analysis are provisional; TEPCO will continue to conduct investigations.
 Similar analyses will be conducted for Units 2 and 3.

 Nitrogen gas is still being injected into the containment vessel in Unit 1 to reduce the possibility of hydrogen combustion inside the containment vessel.

 To protect against potential damage as a result of future earthquakes, TEPCO started work on 9 May to install a supporting structure for the floor of the spent fuel pool of Unit 4.
-TEPCO has formulated the hypothesis that the damage to the Unit 4 building could have been caused by hydrogen generated at Unit 3 that flowed into Unit 4.

 Fresh water is being injected as necessary into the spent fuel pools of Units 1 - 4.
-Water supply from concrete pump trucks is being gradually replaced by the Fuel Pool Cooling and Clean-up system in Units 1 to 3.
-However, closed loop cooling has not been yet established.

-Stagnant water with high levels of radioactivity in the basement of the turbine buildings of Units 1 and 3 is being transferred to the condensers, the radioactive waste treatment facility, the high-temperature incinerator building and temporary storage tanks.
+Stagnant water with high levels of radioactivity in the basement of the turbine buildings of Units 1, 2 and 3 is being transferred to the condensers, the radioactive waste treatment facility, the high-temperature incinerator building and temporary storage tanks.
 Stagnant water in the basement of the turbine building of Unit 6 is being transferred to a temporary tank.
 Countermeasures against the outflow of water to the sea and to prevent and minimize the dispersion of radionuclides in water have been put in place.

 Full-scale spraying of anti-scattering agent is continuing at the site with the use of both conventional and remote controlled equipment.

 Deposition in 47 Prefectures